What is Project Controls?

 - Preparing the monthly report

-The added value of Project control throughout the project
+The added value of Project controls throughout the project

 There are several advantages brought by Project control as it allows;